gitmathub/superleague-gatsby/README.md

-# The web site generator for superleague.website
+# The Website Generator for superleague.website

 # Instalation